tumanako/tumanako-inverter-fw-motorControl/src/sine/README.txt

 --------------
 This is largely hardware dependendant, since the timer outputs map to fixed pins.
 The best choice would be TIM1 or TIM8 since they allow for complementary outputs with dead time generation.
-Unfortunatly on my hardware the outputs are connected to other peripherals and I couldn't start the timer for unknown reasons.
-Thus, I'm using TIM4 with OCC channels 1-3

 Timer setup comes down to the following steps